 For more information about this topic, you can read these very useful articles:

-This tutorial covered several advantages of using semantic HTML.
+This guide covered several advantages of using semantic HTML.
 We created a semantic HTML layout and used microdata to add more information to the content of the web page.

-Hopefully this tutorial gave you an understanding of how semantic HTML can improve a webpage and search engines interaction.
+Hopefully, this guide gave you an understanding of how semantic HTML can improve a webpage and search engines interaction.
 And with more browsers taking on HTML5, semantic tags will inevitably become more common, so mastering them now could hold reward in the future.